StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-user-accounts/about-user-accounts.md

 ## Organizations

-Each use account belongs to one or more [organizations](../../../../administration/organizations/about-organizations.md).
+Each user account belongs to one or more [organizations](../../../../administration/organizations/about-organizations.md).
 If a user is linked to multiple organizations, they can [switch between them at any time](../../../switch-organizations.md).

 ## Profiles